Varicose Vein Symptoms & Treatment in Houston Causes & Treatment

 - If conservative treatments fail to address your symptoms adequately, interventional treatments will be pursued.
-These treatments are minimally invasive and include endovenous thermal ablation, ambulatory phlebectomy, and sclerotherapy.
+These treatments are minimally invasive and include endovenous thermal and non-thermal ablations, ambulatory phlebectomy, and sclerotherapy.

 Interventional vein treatment aims to eliminate the cause of your varicose veins symptoms by treating the vein directly.
 Speak with our vein specialists to get more information.

-- Endovenous thermal ablation is a procedure during which a thin, flexible tube, called a catheter, is inserted into the diseased vein.
+This is a procedure during which a thin, flexible tube, called a catheter, is inserted into the diseased vein.
 As the catheter is withdrawn, an instrument at the end uses radiofrequency energy (heat) to seal the vein shut.
-The body will naturally reroute blood though different veins, while the sealed vein will slowly shrink until it is reabsorbed.
+The body will naturally reroute blood through different veins, while the sealed vein will slowly shrink until it is reabsorbed.

-- Ambulatory phlebectomy is a minimally-invasive surgical procedure that removes the damaged portion of the vein via several small incisions.
+Is a minimally invasive surgical procedure that removes the damaged portion of the vein via several small incisions.
 This treatment can be performed under local anesthesia and does not require stitches due to the small incision size.

-- Sclerotherapy involves the injection of a specialized chemical solution into the problematic varicose vein.
+Involves the injection of a specialized chemical solution into the problematic varicose vein.
 These chemicals cause irritation to the vein walls that cause scarring.
-Eventually the vein will close off and the body will reabsorb it, eliminating problematic vein.
-Several sclerotherapy sessions may be required to treat large or multiple veins, often spaced four to six weeks apart.
+Eventually, the vein will close off and the body will reabsorb it, eliminating problematic vein.
+Several sclerotherapy sessions may be required to treat large or multiple veins often spaced four to six weeks apart.